TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 **-How to set daily alert time?**
 <br />

+1.Sign in TickTick on web.

-1.Click the avatar in the upper-right hand corner of the screen.
+2.Click the avatar in the upper-right hand corner of the screen.

-2.Select “Settings”.
+3.Select “Settings”.

-3.Set time in the “Daily Alert Time” section.
+4.Set time in the “Daily Alert Time” section.

-After setting “Daily Alert Time”, you will receive a reminder at a fixed time everyday with a sum-up of all your overdue & today’s tasks.
+If you set “Daily Alert Time” at 9:00 AM, you will receive a notification at 9:00 AM everyday with a sum-up of all your overdue & today’s tasks.